tcuisset/HgcalClue3DClusteringAnalysis/README.md

 CLUEAlgo.h : clue2D \
 CLUE3DAlgo.h : clue3D (in x-y-L space at this point)\

-Produces tree with hits and 2D-3D cluster properties which can be plotted using notebooks inside plotter folder
+Produces tree with hits and 2D-3D cluster properties which can be plotted using notebooks inside plotter folder \

+Requires uproot, numpy